Byron/bcore/doc/sphinx_src/coding/name_handling.rst

 Such a *rule-set* in terms of more natural language would be comparable to *grammar* which defines in which order *words* from a *vocabulary* may be put.

-**Please see the documentation of the tx.core.template packge for more details**.
+**Please see the documentation of the bcore.core.template packge for more details**.